simonccc/btsmarthub-utils/snmp/README.md

 # smarthub snmp support

-work in progress snmpd hack for the smarthub
+abandoned snmpd hack for the smarthub

 uses the snmpd server from https://github.com/delimitry/snmp-server